h4x0rz4330/forking-haxorz/haxorz_SRS.md

 ## **1.1 Purpose**

-The purpose of this document is to describe, in detail, the requirements for Version 0.5 of the &quot;H@x0rz&quot; web application software.
+The purpose of this document is to describe, in detail, the requirements for Version 0.5 of the “H@x0rz” web application software.
 This will cover requirements for the entire system, composed of the server-side and the client-side of the application.

 ## **1.2 Document Conventions**

 Every requirement stated in this document shall have its own priority level and will not inherit priorities from any higher-level requirements.

- _&lt;Describe any standards or typographical conventions that were followed when writing this SRS, such as fonts or highlighting that have special significance.&gt;_

 ## **1.3 Intended Audience and Reading Suggestions**

-This document is intended for reading by the Application&#39;s development team (including, but not limited to, software developers, marketing teams, project managers, and testers) and any businesspersons who would be involved in the distribution or purchase of the Application.
+This document is intended for reading by the Application’s development team (including, but not limited to, software developers, marketing teams, project managers, and testers) and any businesspersons who would be involved in the distribution or purchase of the Application.

-This document contains detailed descriptions of the &quot;H@x0rz&quot; application, its implementation, requirements, and use cases.
+This document contains detailed descriptions of the “H@x0rz” application, its implementation, requirements, and use cases.

 It is recommended that all readers begin with Sections \* and \*.
 Those on the development team should then proceed to read Sections \*, \*, and \*.
 Others should proceed to read Sections \*, \*, and \*.

- _&lt;Describe what the rest of this SRS contains and how it is organized.
-Suggest a sequence for reading the document, beginning with the overview sections and proceeding through the sections that are most pertinent to each reader type.&gt;_

 ## **1.4 Product Scope**

-&quot;H@x0rz&quot; is a turn-based multiplayer card game played through a web application.
+“H@x0rz” is a turn-based multiplayer card game played through a web application.
 Users must register and sign-in through a user account in order to use the Application.
 The Application will be offered to users free of charge.
 The Application will support secure in-app purchases, though such purchases are planned for future versions of the Application and not the initial release.
-Any purchases made will be linked to the purchasing user&#39;s account.
+Any purchases made will be linked to the purchasing user’s account.

 Research into the current app-gaming market shows that the business model above – a free base application that offers more content through microtransactions – provides a significantly larger profit than other common forms of revenue in app games, such as advertising.
 It is also more appealing to potential customers than games which must be purchased to play.
-By using this strategy for earning revenue, &quot;H@x0rz&quot; can reach a larger portion of the market.
+By using this strategy for earning revenue, “H@x0rz” can reach a larger portion of the market.

 The goal of this application is to provide an enjoyable experience to users and, once purchasable content is introduced, to return a profit margin to the development team.
 Such profits will be used to further develop and maintain the Application.